CryptoidCoder/Home-Automation/Plan-Of-Production.md

 ### - Create a modular system for turn **"Dumb"** switches and buttons on & Off.
 ### - This will use relay's & servo's among other things.
 ### - It needs to interface with my Virtual Assistant system [Link Here](https://github.com/TechyYodaCoder/Virtual_Assistant_Modular)
-### - Needs to be able to press;
+### - Needs to be able to interface with;
 - Plug switches (UK)
 - light switches (UK)
-- other buttons (such as a Button on a real Echo Dot, so thatyour virtual assistant can trigger another one.)
+- other buttons (such as a Button on a real Echo Dot, so that your virtual assistant can trigger another one.)
+- Doorlocks (a bit like my project: [here](https://github.com/TechyYodaCoder/Doorlock)) or [here](https://www.thingiverse.com/thing:1596180)

 ### - The Pi will be the **"Brain"**